pret/pmd-sky/INSTALL.md

 ## 3. Build ROM

 Run `make` to build the ROM.
 This will build the North American ROM at `build/pmdsky.us/pmdsky.us.nds`.
-If you want the European ROM, run `make eu` to build the ROM at `build/pmdsky.eu/pmdsky.eu.nds`.
+If you want the European or Japanese ROM, run `make eu` or `make jp` respectively.

 There are targets for building and testing changes to individual components without repackaging the ROM.
 For the ARM9 modules, run `make main`.
 For the ARM7 module, run `make sub`.
 For the filesystem, run `make filesystem`.